 Hello.

-Sign up to receive regular updates via email.
+Sign up to receive updates via email.

 Thank you!